 - 1-2 teaspoons onion powder

-- On a foil-lined baking sheet, spread the chickpeas evenly.
+- On a foil- or silicone-lined baking sheet, spread the chickpeas evenly.
 Roast for 20 minutes, remove from the oven and use a spatula or fork to unstick the chickpeas from the foil and shake the sheet a bit to flip them around.
 Bake for another 15-20 minutes, or until they are golden brown but not too dark.

-- Turn the oven off and let some of the hot air out of the oven.
+- Turn the oven off and let some of the hot air out of the oven for a few seconds.
 Put the chickpeas back in the oven, and let them continue drying in the hot oven for 45-60 minutes.
 Discard the burnt chickpeas.
-Let cook and store in an airtight container.
+Let cool and store in an airtight container.